jundalisay/sp/content/en/research/sarkar/travels/chapter-05e.md

 The other piece, draped around my upper body, doubles as a bag for collecting vegetables whenever I go out begging.
 Deprived of soap, comb, toothbrush and paste, I use ash, dirt and water to clean my body, and twigs from the neem tree to clean my teeth.
 Perhaps the greatest difficulty is the lack of shoes or sandals, because the road is blistering hot.

 Each morning I go from door to door, begging for vegetables and flour.

-I utter only four words: H ari aum tat sat, meaning "The original cosmic Word of God is That unchanging Truth".
-I may speak these
+I utter only 4 words: Hari aum tat sat, meaning "The original cosmic Word of God is That unchanging Truth".

+I may speak these words 3 times to any person.

+If someone should repeatedly insist that I provide a justification, I may explain.

+But after that I may not accept any donation from him.
+Generally, 2 hours of begging is sufficient.

 21 Since that day, I have never known depression for more than a few minutes at a time.

-I attribute this to the simple determination not to accept sorrow, combined with vari¬ ous Tantric practices which strengthen the mind.
-Of these practices, the most impor¬ tant is kiirtan.
+I attribute this to the simple determination not to accept sorrow, combined with various Tantric practices which strengthen the mind.
+Of these practices, the most important is kiirtan.
 On the other hand, the devotional sorrow that one may feel in relation to God or guru can be a good thing.

 22 Sadhana piitha training.
 Sadhana means spiritual effort, and piitha means a point which is spiritually charged (like the special meditation spots in Ananda Nagar).
 SPT is an exercise in poverty, silence and begging which each trainee undergoes for at least one week.
 The temporary identification with the poorest of the poor is in itself said to bean illuminating power point for spiritual realization.

-words three times to any person.
-If someone should repeatedly insist that I provide a justification, I may explain.
-But after that I may not accept any donation from him.
-Generally, two hours of begging is sufficient.

 From the money I receive, I buy a small clay cooking pot and a bit of cow dung for fuel.